AresiusXP/sentia/README.md

 # Architecture decisions
 Infrastructure is a high availability layout balancing traffic to a primary region, but replicating to a secondary region in different fashion for each component.
-Applications (e.g. Wordpress sites) will be containerized and deployed to Azure Kubernetes Services where we can establish an autoscaling for pods and nodes, and thus adapt to different traffic load.
+Applications (e.g. Wordpress sites) will be containerized and deployed to Azure Kubernetes Services where we can establish an autoscaling for pods and nodes, and thus adapt to different traffic loads.

 ## Components
 - __Resource Group__: Main resource group containing all components.
 It was considered to create a second one for replicated/balanced components, but it doesn't really bring any benefits (Resource Groups are only logical containers) and it would increase complexity in ARM template deployment.
 Location for it is primary region.